junior-devleague/GNU-Linux-and-Python/src/morea/1_Course_Introduction/reading-guided-tour.md

 ---
-title: "How to Use this Site"
+title: "Academy Rules & How to Use this Site"
 published: true
 morea_id: reading-guided-tour
-morea_summary: "A guide to using our website and its modules"
+morea_summary: "The rules of Academy and a guide to using our website and its modules"
 morea_type: reading
 morea_sort_order: 1
 morea_labels:
  - morea
 ---

-# How to Use this Site
+# Academy Rules & How to Use this Site

 Welcome to **GNU/Linux & Python**, taught by Jr DevLeague Academy.
 This class will use our website, which implements a modular (don’t worry if you don’t know what that means) style of learning.
 This reading is a guided tour of using our site and the modules.

+## Rules of Academy

+In order to have a fun and awesome learning experience, we need structure.
+And that involves rules, which are the only thing that separates us from the poop-flinging monkeys in the wild.
+Please follow these rules:

+1. Everyone gets respect; don't talk or have side conversations while others are speaking
+2. No phones, tablets, or any other miscellaneous electronic devices not approved by the instructors
+3. No installing/downloading unauthorized files or programs
+4. No food or open bottles in front of the computers
+5. No spinning on chairs or standing when instructors are speaking
+6. Raise your hand if you have a question
+7. While you are working, music is okay as long as you have personal headphones

 ## Modules